 Associates Degree in Business (online and traditional)

 An associate’s degree in business prepares you to pursue a career in business or further studies in the business field.
 Business programs teach students a solid understanding of management skills, business technology, and key soft skills like communication, critical thinking, and project planning.
 Many associate’s degree programs let you choose a focus in a certain area of business, like human resources, business information systems, and health care administration.

 For those inclined towards a career in accounting an Associate of Science or an Associate of Applied Science in Accounting can be pursued.
 Instruction usually covers fields such as mathematics, finance, business law, and taxation.
 Although an A.S. or A.A.S. in Accounting doesn’t suffice for taking the Certified Public Accountant exam, an industry recognized certification for accountants, it does serve as a stepping stone for advanced studies.

 Associates degree in psychology (online and traditional)

-Associates degrees in Psychology can be earned as either an Associate of Arts (A.A.)
-Associate of Science (A.S.).
+Associates degrees in psychology can be earned as either an Associate of Arts or a Associate of Science.
 Programs are a combination of general studies courses and psychology-specific classes.
 Popular entry-level career options are Youth Counselor, Case Technician, Addiction Rehabilitation Assistant, and Preschool Teacher.
 Graduates often pursue higher education in the form of a bachelor’s degree or even PhD-level education in Psychology.